asdiasx/foodfy/README.md

-Este projeto é um desafio do Bootcamp LaunchBase da RocketSeat.

-Trata-se de em site para uma empresa de receitas chamada Foodfyyyytyuytyuyt

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](/LICENSE) para mais detalhes.
+# Description

+This project is one of the challenges proposed during the LaunchBase Bootcamp from RocketSeat.

+Its a website for a foods receipt company named Foodfy.

+This project is under the MIT license.
+See the [LICENS](/LICENSE) para mais detalhes.